tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Scroll of Darkness

 This mind-blasting scroll reveals the secrets of the Dark Gods.
 The scroll is only a few pages long, but you find yourself reading it again and again, and each reading brings new insights into the nature of life and death.
-As long as you possess the scroll, you have a3-point skill related to knowledge of evil deific figures.
+As long as you possess the scroll, you have a 3-point skill related to knowledge of evil deific figures.

 **Quirk:** Not so much a quirk as a health and safety warning – if this item takes over, then you’ll be sacrificing virgins on altars in no time.